Heavy water: Composition

 Heavy water is not radioactive.
-In its pure form, it has a density about 11% greater than water, but is otherwise physically and chemically similar.
+In its pure form, it has a density about 11% greater than water but is otherwise physically and chemically similar.
 Nevertheless, the various differences in deuterium-containing water (especially affecting the biological properties) are larger than in any other commonly occurring isotope-substituted compound because deuterium is unique among heavy stable isotopes in being twice as heavy as the lightest isotope.
 This difference increases the strength of water's hydrogen–oxygen bonds, and this in turn is enough to cause differences that are important to some biochemical reactions.
 The human body naturally contains deuterium equivalent to about five grams of heavy water, which is harmless.
 When a large fraction of water (> 50%) in higher organisms is replaced by heavy water, the result is cell dysfunction and death.

 Heavy water was first produced in 1932, a few months after the discovery of deuterium.
 With the discovery of nuclear fission in late 1938, and the need for a neutron moderator that captured few neutrons, heavy water became a component of early nuclear energy research.
 Since then, heavy water has been an essential component in some types of reactors, both those that generate power and those designed to produce isotopes for nuclear weapons.
 These heavy water reactors have the advantage of being able to run on natural uranium without using graphite moderators that pose radiological and dust explosion hazards in the decommissioning phase.
-The graphite moderated Soviet RBMK design tried to avoid using either enriched uranium or heavy water (being cooled with ordinary "light" water instead) which produced the positive void coefficient that was one of a series of flaws in reactor design leading to the Chernobyl disaster.
+The graphite moderated Soviet RBMK design tried to avoid using either enriched uranium or heavy water (being cooled with ordinary water instead) which produced the positive void coefficient that was one of a series of flaws in reactor design leading to the Chernobyl disaster.
 Most modern reactors use enriched uranium with ordinary water as the moderator.